georgehack722-hue/Java-exercise-3/README.md

-# Java-exercise-3
-Just a java project of calculator with classes
+Just a java project of calculator with classes.